Azure/tech-connect-migration-lab/PostgreSQL/docs/postgres-migration-lab-instructions.md

 1. [ ] Check the deployment status of the virtual network gateway.
 When complete, select **Go to resource**.

     >[!alert] Wait until the gateway is deployed before continuing.
+This may take several minutes.

 1. [ ] On the **Vnet1GW** page, select **Settings** from the left menu, and then select **Point-to-site configuration**.